 Despite “Crazy” Joe Gallo’s murder on April 7, 1972, Barnes continued to expand his business.
 He acquired the nickname “Mr. Untouchable” because the police’s attempts to charge him for his crimes consistently failed due to absence of evidence or unreliable witnesses.
 By 1973, Barnes gathered together the main drug kingpins in New York City to form for the first time a city-wide organization called “the Council.”
 Modeled on similar Italian mafia organizations, the aim of the council was to bring order to the drug dealing market by regulating territories and prevent gang wars between African American drug lords.

-As his illicit business grew, so did Barnes’ reputation first in the underground spheres of New York and then increasingly among journalists in the city.
-One journalistic investigation of Barnes and his organization eventually was published in June 1977 in the New York TimesMagazine.
-Barnes appeared on the front cover after agreeing to be profiled in a photographic shooting session by the magazine.
+As his illicit business grew, so did Barnes’ reputation in the underground spheres of New York and increasingly among journalists in the city.
+A journalistic investigation of Barnes and his organization was published in June 1977 in The New York Times Magazine.
+Barnes was profiled in the magazine and appeared on the front cover.
 No African American drug lord had ever had garnered such favorable attention in a major New York newspaper or journal.

 The photographs and accompanying story of Barnes, however, had unintended consequences because the publicity brought him to the attention of federal authorities.
 Newly-elected President Jimmy Carter was said to be appalled by the prominence of Barnes and ordered federal law enforcement officials to intensify their efforts to arrest him and bring down his crime organization.
 President Carter insisted that Barnes be tracked down and arrested by the Justice Department.
 As a result, later in 1977, Leroy Barnes was arrested by federal and state authorities in New York City.
 He was tried in a U.S. District Court for interstate drug trafficking, convicted, and sentenced to life in prison on January 19, 1978.